Paschke duality and assembly maps: Reduction to G -orbits

-By Lemma \ref{qeroighioerwfqweewfqffew} we can consider $Y$, $Z$ and $Y\cap Z$ as objects in $G\UBC^{\scale}$ with the scale induced from $(X,\tau)$.
+We can consider $Y$, $Z$ and $Y\cap Z$ as objects in $G\UBC $ with the induced structures.
 We then have the following commutative diagram

-where we omitted the symbol for the scale at various places.
-Since $Y, Z$ and $Y\cap Z$ are homotopy equivalent in $G\UBC^{\scale}$ to $G$-finite $G$-simplicial complexes of dimension $<n$ with stabilizers in $\cF$ their Paschke morphisms are equivalences by {the} induction hypothesis.
-Since the functors $K_{\bC}^{G,\An}$ and $K_{\bC}^{G,\cX}$ are excisive for this closed decomposition {(for $K^{G,\An}_{\bC}$ we use \cite[Prop.
+Since $Y, Z$ and $Y\cap Z$ are homotopy equivalent in $G\UBC $ to $G$-finite $G$-simplicial complexes of dimension $<n$ with stabilizers in $\cF$ their Paschke morphisms are equivalences by {the} induction hypothesis.
+Since the functors $K_{\bC}^{G,\An}\circ \iota^{\topp}$ and $K_{\bC}^{G,\cX}$ are excisive for this closed decomposition {(for $K^{G,\An}_{\bC}$ we use \cite[Prop.
 5.1.2]{KKG})} the inner and the outer square are push-out squares.
-Altogether we can then conclude that the Paschke morphism $p_{(K,\tau_{K})}$ is an equivalence, too. \end{proof}
+Alltogether we can then conclude that the Paschke morphism $p_{K }$ is an equivalence, too. \end{proof}